Arcoz0308/pmmp-status/.github/ISSUE_TEMPLATE/suggestions.md

 ---
 name: suggestions
 title: ''
-amout: idea for feature to the plugin
+about: idea for feature to the plugin
 labels: 'type: idea'
 ---